 Cost of exam

-A variety of training materials is available, including instructor-led, live online, on-demand and private training.
-An exam outline is available for candidate review, as well as study guides, a study app, interactive flashcards and practice tests.
+Training materials include instructor-led, live online, on-demand and private training.
+There is an exam outline available for review, as well as study guides, a study app, interactive flash cards and practice tests.

 Given the popularity of the CISSP certification, there is no shortage of available training options.
 These include classroom-based training offered by (ISC)2, as well as online video courses, practice exams and books from third-party companies.

-Pluralsight's CISSP courses include 18 courses and 33 hours of e-learning that cover the security concepts required for the certification exam.
-Current courses include business continuity management, information classification, investigations and incident management, security controls and framework, communications and network security, cryptography application, risk and asset management, security architecture, security engineering, security management, personnel security, physical (or environmental) security, and more.
-Available for a low monthly fee, the CISSP is part of a subscription plan that gives IT professionals access to Pluralsight's complete library of video training courses.
+Pluralsight’s CISSP learning path includes 12 courses and 25 hours of e-learning covering the security concepts required for the certification exam.
+Available for a low monthly fee, the CISSP courses are part of a subscription plan that gives IT professionals access to Pluralsight’s complete library of video training courses.

-Globally recognized, ISACA's Certified Information Systems Auditor (CISA) is the gold standard for IT professionals seeking to practice in information security, audit control and assurance.
-Ideal candidates are able to identify and assess organizational threats and vulnerabilities, assess compliance, and provide guidance and organizational security controls.
-CISA-certified professionals are able to demonstrate knowledge and skill across the CISA job practice areas of auditing, governance and management, acquisition, development and implementation, maintenance and service management, and asset protection.
+ISACA’s globally recognized CISA certification is the gold standard for IT workers seeking to practice in information security, audit control and assurance.
+Ideal candidates can identify and assess organizational threats and vulnerabilities, assess compliance, and provide guidance and organizational security controls.
+CISA-certified professionals demonstrate knowledge and skill across the CISA job practice areas of auditing, governance and management, acquisition, development and implementation, maintenance and service management, and asset protection.

-To earn the CISA, candidates must pass one exam, submit an application, agree to the code of professional ethics, agree to the continuing professional education requirements, and agree to the organization's information systems auditing standards.
-In addition, candidates must possess at least one year of experience working with information systems.
+To earn the CISA certification, candidates must pass one exam, submit an application, agree to the code of professional ethics, agree to the CPE requirements and agree to the organization’s information systems auditing standards.
+In addition, candidates must possess at least five years of experience working with information systems.
 Some substitutions for education and experience with auditing are permitted.

-To maintain the CISA, candidates earn 120 continuing professional education (CPE) credits over a three year period, with a minimum of 20 CPEs earned annually.
+To maintain the CISA certification, candidates must earn 120 CPE credits over a three-year period, with a minimum of 20 CPE credits earned annually.
 Candidates must also pay an annual maintenance fee ($45 for members; $85 for nonmembers).

 Certified Information Systems Auditor (CISA)